How technology is changing business

 Although most hospitals transitioned from paper-based records, the patient side of the business still has some work to do.
 Improving the customer experience is now the main driver of digital transformation for 92% of respondents in a recent Deloitte survey.

 Atria Senior Living manages hundreds of communities for seniors in the US and Canada.
 Over the years it grew frustrated with existing Customer Relationship Management (CRM) systems that were ill-suited to the specifics of the niche.
-So the company developed its own CRM focused on the needs of seniors.
+The company developed its own CRM focused on the needs of seniors.
 It can, for example, count how many times a prospect vocalizes the word “need” to determine if they need extra attention.

 Atria has also released several mobile apps for managing staff and communicating with patients.
 In 2019, it founded a tech subsidiary called Glennis Solutions.
 The startup allowed the company to maintain high efficiency while building digital services for other industries and players in the field.